-Recently I wrote a post all about the Feng Shui after watching expert Marie Diamond talk about how it can work in your home and for your life.
+Recently I wrote a post all about Feng Shui after watching expert Marie Diamond talk about how it can work in your home and improve your life.
 One area in particular that can drastically make improvements in your life when certain changes are made is the office.

-Here are 8 cool inspirational designed offices that have the basic Feng Shui set up for success!
+Here are 7 cool inspirational designed offices that have the basic Feng Shui set up for success!
 A couple office designs you might recognize….

 The feature image is a neutral space injected with life from the green plants.
-Depending on what your job is colour can help with your focus in that area.
+Depending on what your job is, colour can help with your focus in that area.

 This is the office of jewellery line Vita Fede designed by interior designer and blogger Aimee Song.
 One of the key elements in the office Feng Shui dynamic is having something of “solid support” behind you.

 The office design of Gwyneth Paltrow’s Goop designed by RH.
 The Feng Shui principles are based on the 5 elements.
 Water, fire, wood, metal and earth.
 So its important to maintain balance in your office.
 Having a wooden desk is good starting point and adding in some plants doesn’t hurt either.